Battles of Mazar-i-Sharif (1997–1998): Recapture and massacre (August 1998)

 The Taliban also reportedly sought out and massacred members of the Hazara, while in control of Mazar.
 In the following days, Taliban forces began to detain male members of ethnic Hazara, Tajik, and Uzbek.
-Hundreds were summarily executed while thousands of prisoners were transported in container trucks to Shiberghan and other cities, and in some instances prisoners had asphyxiated inside the closed metal containers.
+Hundreds were summarily executed while thousands of prisoners were transported in container trucks to Shiberghan and other cities, and in some instances, prisoners had asphyxiated inside the closed metal containers.

 In Qalai-Zaini-Takhta Pul about 1,500–3,000 Wahdat fighters were trapped.
-Many were executed on the spot, while approximately 700 attempted to flee in pick up trucks, many being killed on the way.
+Many were executed on the spot, while approximately 700 attempted to flee in pickup trucks, many being killed on the way.
 Commanders of Wahdat such as Muhammad Muhaqiq evacuated by helicopter.

 One group, Sipah-i Sahaba, associated with Pakistan and the Taliban, also captured the Iranian consulate and shot dead one journalist and eight intelligence and diplomatic officers.

 The slaughter has been credited to a number of factors—ethnic difference, suspicion of Hazara loyalty to Shia Iran, anger at the loss of life suffered in an earlier unsuccessful Taliban takeover of Mazarwas—including takfir by the Taliban of the Shia Hazaras.
 After the attack, Mullah Abdul Manan Niazi, the commander of the attack and the new governor of Mazar, declared from several mosques in the city in separate speeches:

 Last year you rebelled against us and killed us.
 From all your homes you shot at us.
 Now we are here to deal with you. (...)Hazaras are not Muslim, they are Shia.
 They are kofr [infidels].
 The Hazaras killed our force here, and now we have to kill Hazaras. (...)If you do not show your loyalty, we will burn your houses, and we will kill you.
 You either accept to be Muslims or leave Afghanistan. (...)[W]herever you [Hazaras] go we will catch you.
 If you go up, we will pull you down by your feet; if you hide below, we will pull you up by your hair. (...)If anyone is hiding Hazaras in his house he too will be taken away.
 What [Hizb-i] Wahdat and the Hazaras did to the Talibs, we did worse...as many as they killed, we killed more.

 It was this capture of Mazar-i-Sharif, the last major city in Afghanistan to fall to the Taliban, that prompted Pakistan's recognition of the Taliban regime.
 Soon afterward, the United Arab Emirates, and Saudi Arabia extended official recognition to the regime, while Turkmenistan resumed relations – although the Taliban were not officially recognized by Turkmenbashi as the rulers of Afghanistan.